Carnegie Mellon University

 "Allen Fletcher, Charles Werner Moore, Mary Morris, Edith Skinner, Carlo Mazzone were the teachers at Carnegie who guided me as I laid the foundation for a lifetime in the theater," he said.
 "Theodore Hoffman, the head of the Drama Department for the four years that I attended Carnegie, was a huge influence and a generous mentor."

 Auberjonois, who received a Carnegie Mellon Alumni Merit Award in 1986 and an Alumni Distinguished Achievement Award in 2000, delivered Carnegie Mellon's commencement address in 2001.
-He credits many of his professors for their assistance with his craft.
+He passed away in 2019.

 Christian Borle, College of Fine Arts 1995